 Before Covid a normal day would start with me getting up to have 30-40 minutes before I woke the boys for school around 6:30am.
 They’d leave shortly after 7am, and I’d clear things up and get started with ELOEIL or whatever needs my attention.
 I work from home, the good thing being my studio is always right there when I have some time, the bad thing being that I get interrupted a lot by life and all the practicalities.
 I can’t go in to a studio space and close the door, as it’s open space and connected to our entrance and kitchen.
 So, my days are flexible and fluid because that’s how they’re framed, both in terms of time and space.

-These past months with a pandemic and all the life changes that came along with it has been different.
+These past months with a pandemic and all the life changes that came along with it have been different.
 The kids have been home, sleeping in (teenagers!), and my days start early with plenty of time before they wake.
 I’ll make coffee and just sit in my vegetable garden.
 A garden I started as a project while being in lockdown and then continued to nurture as a consolation for not being able to go home and see my family in Denmark this summer.
 I start and end my day there.
-And in between those moments of garden chill my days unfold are a solid chaos of ELOEIL, kids, work, family life and all the rest.
+And in between those moments of garden chill my days unfold are solid chaos of ELOEIL, kids, work, family life and all the rest.

 We’re living in slightly strange times with Covid-19, but what are your plans and hopes for the future?

 The future feels a bit blurry, and I am longing for the day I can go see my family in Denmark again with my boys.
 This is the longest we’ve ever been away from Denmark and we miss it.
 Besides that, I’ve always had a problem looking far ahead, for good and for bad.
-Planning far ahead tend to stress me out, so we will see where ELOEIL as we move ahead.
+Planning far ahead tends to stress me out, so we will see where ELOEIL is as we move ahead.